Xairek-Deris/Physics-Simulator/README.md

 # Physics-Simulator
-Small physics simulator
+Small physics simulator that is my first start-to-finish project.
-First start-to-finish project.
 Practicing c++, and specifically object oriented programming, as well as refreshing some basic physics that I learned in school.